One True Voice – Sacred Trust

 Popstars: The Rivals was a somewhat unusual concept for a TV talent show because even though it sought to produce two winning pop groups, it then pitted them directly against one other to turn one of the winners into a loser.

 Although from a broadcast perspective, The Rivals was simply the second series of the Popstars franchise, a lot had changed between 2001 and 2002 in the TV talent show bubble.
 Most notably, the arrival of Pop Idol, which allowed viewers to vote for their winner.
 The first series of Popstars had been famously non-interactive, giving audiences an insight into the formation of Hear’Say, but affording them no input into the group’s DNA.
 Pop Idol opened up a new world of possibility for television audiences, and the result was an amplified commercial response, with first-week sales of Evergreen doubling those of Pure & Simple.
-Popstars: The Rivals would adopt a similar format, with the hopefuls whittled down week-by-week via a public vote.
+Popstars: The Rivals adopted a similar format, with the hopefuls whittled down week-by-week via a public vote.

 The simplicity of the production lets the quality of the composition shine through.
-Few – besides ourselves – will remember Sacred Trust alongside the Bee Gees’ greats.
-But the track is nonetheless sprinkled with their songwriting magic.
+Few will remember Sacred Trust alongside the Bee Gees’ greats, but the track is nonetheless sprinkled with their songwriting magic.
 The chorus has a killer hook in the: “As far as the eye can see” / “I know where my arms should be” lines.
-And there’s the brilliant commencement of the second verse: “You take me and you break me and you do what you please, I stumble and I tremble and I’m weak at the knees”, which threatens to send the track down an altogether more dramatic route.
+And there’s the commencement of the second verse: “You take me and you break me and you do what you please, I stumble and I tremble and I’m weak at the knees”, which threatens to send the track down an altogether more dramatic route.
 Indeed, it’s entirely possible that had Sacred Trust been written specifically for One True Voice, it would have sounded quite different.
 For their vocals are delivered with far more purpose than the whispery softness of the Bee Gees, and in places, you do sense a frustration of the group’s deeper tone within comparatively lightweight surroundings.

-We all know what happened next.
-Mainly because we’ve already covered One True Voice’s absurdly brilliant follow-up single.
-But in the grand scheme of things, Sacred Trust remains a brilliant debut single, and in a sense, it’s just a shame that it was conceived from a show which sought to go through the rigmarole of putting together two groups with the sole purpose of ditching one of them almost immediately.
-In hindsight, we’re not sure we could ever argue that was a beneficial strategy for pop music.
+One True Voice never recovered from there.
+The follow-up single Shakespeare’s (Way With) Words did nothing to show anybody involved with the group knew what to do with them.
+Yet, in the grand scheme of things, Sacred Trust remains a decent enough debut single, just one that didn’t stand a chance against Sound Of The Underground.
+In some respects, it’s a shame One True Voice were formed on a show which sought to go through the rigmarole of putting together two groups with the sole purpose of ditching one of them almost immediately.
+Looking back now, it’s hard to see how that was ever a beneficial strategy for pop music.

 Related posts: